haskell-distributed/distributed-process/README.md

 ### License

-distributed-process is made available under a BSD-3 license.
+distributed-process-async is made available under a BSD-3 license.